 If you see words like “Wrinkle-Free”, most likely your clothing contains formaldehyde.
 Manufactures use this chemical to help keep wrinkles and stains out of clothing.
-Formaldehyde can’t be washed away or ven scrubbed off and will always be present on these articles of clothing.
+Formaldehyde can’t be washed away or scrubbed off and will always be present on these articles of clothing.

 Inhaling the chemical has been linked to asthma, nausea, and even cancer, absorption through clothing is more commonly associated with dermatitis, which tends to affect those already allergic to the chemical.
 Symptoms of dermatitis include rashes, blisters, and itchy, dry skin.

 Phthalates are known for making substances like plastic durable and flexible.
 Although there has been a federal ban on phthalates in toys and children's products in 2008, the chemicals continue to be used in clothing manufacturing.
-These are found in jeans, raincoats.
+These are found in jeans, workout clothing, and raincoats.
 In 2012, the environmental watchdog Greenpeace sampled more than 140 clothing items and detected phthalates in 31 garments.
 Three t-shirts and a pair of underwear from popular clothing brands had "very high" concentrations of phthalates, meaning the chemical comprised up to 38% of their weight.